Texas Instruments (TI) unveiled state-of-the-art DLP technology for high-resolution headlight systems at the Consumer Electronics Show (CES)...

-Texas Instruments (TI) unveiled a new family of MSP430 microcontrollers (MCUs) with an integrated ultrasonic sensing ana...
+Texas Instruments (TI) unveiled its lowest-cost ultra-low-power MSP430 microcontrollers (MCUs) for sensing applications....

 The bq25703A and bq25700A synchronous charge controllers support charging through USB Type-C and other USB ports in end equipment ranging from notebooks and tablets to power banks, drones and smart home applications.

 Supporting both I2C and SMBus interfaces, the bq25703Aand bq25700A feature a advanced battery algorithm enabling full power output by adding intelligence to battery charging through maximum power point tracking technology.